OpenLeo/simulator/README.md

 ## What is it

 This is a tool made to debug and reverse engineer CAN frames and ECUs.
 This was built to serve two purposes: sending frames to an existing ECU to check how it reacts to specific data being sent to it, and be used as a bench car simulator for custom ECUs so they can still read "data from a car" (even if the car is actually being emulated)
+The name is a joke on the tendency for peugeot to call everything "Peugeot (thing) 2000" in the late 90's, hence "Leo Simulator 2000"

 ## How it works